tsaridas/jackett-stremio/README.md

 ## Showcase

 You can find the Addon's manifest at [Beamup-Club](https://a0964931e94e-jackett-stremio.baby-beamup.club/manifest.json).
+Copy the link and paste it to your streamio addons.
 This is connected to some jackett servers that only have 2 indexers and shouldn't produce many results in most cases.
 You can install the plugin locally and setup your own Indexers for better results.